-- (1) In general.
-The Agency has the right to perform an on-site inspection of any tax credit project at least through the end of the extended use period. - (2) Inspection standard.
-For the on-site inspections of buildings and low-income units required by paragraph (c)(2)(ii) of this section, the Agency will review any local health, safety, or building code violations reports or notices retained by the owner under paragraph (b)(3) in order to determine whether- - (i) the buildings and units are suitable for occupancy, taking into account local health, safety, and building codes (or other habitability standards); or - (ii) the buildings and units satisfy, as determined by the Agency, the uniform physical condition standards for public housing established by HUD (24 CFR 5.703).
+- 1. In general.
+The Agency has the right to perform an on-site inspection of any tax credit project at least through the end of the extended use period. - 2.
+Inspection standard.
+For the on-site inspections of buildings and low-income units required by C(2)(ii), the Agency will review any local health, safety, or building code violations reports or notices retained by the owner under B(3) in order to determine whether- - (i) the buildings and units are suitable for occupancy, taking into account local health, safety, and building codes (or other habitability standards); or - (ii) the buildings and units satisfy, as determined by the Agency, the uniform physical condition standards for public housing established by HUD (24 CFR 5.703).